 According to the Anxiety and Depression Association of America, an estimated 16.1 million American adults suffer from Major Depressive Disorder.
 “There are very few tools in psychiatry,” Pollan said.
 “They’re losing their effectiveness, and the rates of depression are exploding.”

 Nichols says the need stretches even further.
 “There are no effective medical treatments for alcoholism.
 I recently met a young man from New York who was an alcoholic and completely lost his desire to drink after a psilocybin treatment.
 He said it saved his life.
 How many more lives can we save?”

 The 150th Ideas Festival topic landed on a receptive audience.
 Junior Alex Angel, a triple major in botany, biochemistry and history who attended Wednesday’s event, says ideas like this are the reason he came to Purdue.
-In high school, Angel suffered a series of fractures in his leg and came out of it with an opioid addiction.
+In high school, Angel suffered a series of fractures in his feet followed by a litany of subsequent medical complications.
 His recovery sparked a passion for something new in health care.
 “It’s led me down this path of attending conferences, listening to a lot of podcasts and reading some of the same literature that he (Pollan) referenced tonight.
 It was a nice synthesis of what I’m already looking into.”

 Junior Chris Schorr had a different starting point.
 A double major in chemical engineering and biochemistry, he was more skeptical.

 “I thought, psychedelics?
 That’s a no-go,” he said.
 “But now, I think it shows promise.
 I was surprised that using something natural like a mushroom can potentially help mitigate mental illness.
 It’s really exciting.”